 Making the Most of Education Tax Benefits in header of articles

-Most 4-year college programs extend over 5 tax years, which can help maximize your tax credits.
+Most four-year college programs extend over five tax years.
+This can help maximize your credits.
 To learn more, see the Tax Credits for Higher Education tax tip.

-For credits you can claim over only 4 years, you should know your options beyond the fourth year.
+For credits you can claim over only four years, you should know your options beyond the fourth year.

-Ex: You can only claim the American Opportunity Credit 4 times.
-However, you can claim the Lifetime Learning Credit at any time that you, your spouse, or your dependent are in college.
+Ex: You can only claim the American Opportunity Credit four times.
+However, you can claim the Lifetime Learning Credit at any time that you, your spouse, or your dependents are in college.